Generic selectors

 Student: Rots?

 Jonathan: Yeah.
-It’s foul smelling.
+It’s foul-smelling.
 And yet I looked around and the restaurant was pretty crowded.
-And the restaurant was a little bit expensive and it’s crowded with people who were obviously enjoying their food.
+And the restaurant was a little bit expensive and it was crowded with people who were enjoying their food.
 It wasn’t that they were there because it was the cheapest restaurant in the world.
 They weren’t there because they were bums.
 They were sort of, they were digging it.
-This was clearly specifically what the chef and the cook and the customers had in mind when they went to this restaurant.
+This was specifically what the chef, the cook, and the customers had in mind when they went to this restaurant.

-So I went back, and I went back, and went back.
-I went back so many times the waitress thought I was hitting on her.
+So I went back, and I went back and went back.
+I went back so many times that the waitress thought I was hitting on her.
 She couldn’t figure out any other reason I was showing up there that often.
 Then the owner offered to introduce me to his daughter.
-They knew that I was being shown every off menu special.
+They knew that I was being shown every off-menu special.
 And all in all, I was there 17 times before I wrote about it.
-And I still didn’t like it but I understood it.
+And I still didn’t like it, but I understood it.

 But it’s that way on purpose.
 There are French cheeses that, if you accidentally stepped on them in the street you would spend a half hour trying to scrub off your shoe, but yet when you eat them in the proper context, in a restaurant where it’s been properly aged and you’re eating it on a pause it’s just completely delicious.
 It’s all about context.

-And so as a writer about food it’s your responsibility to know the context, and to not make fun of something.
-Because I think that most of the critics that I’ve talked to—I know most of the critics in the country—would have had that first meal that I had and they would have made some cracks about Taiwan and that would have been that.
+And so, as a writer about food, it’s your responsibility to know the context and not make fun of something.
+Because I think that most of the critics that I’ve talked to—I know most of the critics in the country—would have had that first meal that I had, and they would have made some cracks about Taiwan, and that would have been that.
 But you’ve got to break on through.
-You’ve got to understand, really understand what is something you dislike, it’s something that you really truly dislike, or it’s something whose taste you don’t really understand and you have to get around to it.
+You’ve got to understand, really understand what it is something you dislike, it’s something that you truly dislike, or it’s something whose taste you don’t understand, and you have to get around to it.

 Rob: And then you use that often as a window into that culture.